vidaud/seta/seta-doc/docs/index.md

 The API interface can be a good alternative for users that need to integrate the data with their own applications or just need more flexibility in information-transfer processes.

-The communities are a place to interact with others users about specific resources.
-Communities are spaces for people with similar interests to discuss or share about extensive or narrow topics.

 [^1]:https://www.elastic.co/what-is/elasticsearch